jermnelson/developing-sinopia-editor-react-redux/doc/outline.md

 # Introduction
 ## Background of Sinopia
-Funded by the Mellon Foundation as part of the  LD4P (Linked Data for Production) grant, [Sinopia][SINOPIA], available at [https://sinopia.io][SINOPIA] is a cloud-based collaborative linked-data cataloging environment that could be used in a production environment.
+Funded by the Adrew W. Mellon Foundation as part of the  LD4P (Linked Data for Production) grant, [Sinopia][SINOPIA], available at [https://sinopia.io][SINOPIA] is a cloud-based collaborative linked-data cataloging environment that could be used in a production environment.
 The Sinopia project's primary software development team are members of the Stanford University Libraries with Michelle Futornick is